fazlizekiqi/fazlizekiqi/README.md

 I work at [Cepheid](https://www.cepheid.com/) (Stockholm, Sweden) as a Software Engineer.
 Worked at [Expleo](https://expleo.com/global/en/) (Stockholm, Sweden).
 Studied java development at [Nackademin](https://nackademin.se/).

 As part of my work at Cepheid, I like to explore different technologies.
-I mostly do Java, Javascript, TypeScript  (order of preference).
+I mostly do Java, Javascript, TypeScript and at times i try to learn more about OpenGL (order of preference).

 ## Projects